Bicycles and Pedestrians

 Our research into electric-assist bikes provides insight into a blossoming industry.
 Ongoing evaluation efforts explore the economic, operational, safety and transportation issues surrounding e-bikes.

 Health and Environment

-Portland State research explores the decisions we make regarding transportation and land use and how those decisions affect our health and the environment.
+Our research explores the decisions we make regarding transportation and land use and how those decisions affect our health and the environment.
 Our transportation system is a major source of emissions that affect air quality, particularly in metropolitan areas.
 However, transportation can also be a key component in maintaining or improving our physical health.

 Topics include emissions from various vehicle engine types in various scenarios.
 We examine the environmental effects of our transportation infrastructure, including the effects on wildlife.
 We also detail the efforts of transportation agencies to adapt to a changing climate with increased floods and other environmental factors.

 The strength of a transportation system depends largely on the condition of its infrastructure, from the smallest footpath to the largest freeway.
 Our research focuses on key components that support multimodal transportation.